 Diversity100 PhD Studentships – Birkbeck, University of London

-The University of Birkbeck is offering five studentships for PhD students to undertake academic research in any discipline.
+The University of Birkbeck is offering five studentships.
+These are for PhD students to undertake academic research in any discipline.

-Eligibility criteria: Applicants should be new PhD students or current Birkbeck PhD students who have at least 50% of their research remaining from ethnic minorities who ordinarily reside in the UK and are eligible for domestic student status.
+To be eligible: Applicants should be new PhD students or current Birkbeck PhD students who have at least 50% of their research remaining.
+They should be from ethnic minorities.
+Also, they need to ordinarily reside in the UK and be eligible for domestic student status.

-Award amount: Awards offers financial support for tuition fees and provide a tax-free stipend for living expenses for up to three years full time, or five years part-time.
+Award amount: Awards offer financial support for tuition fees and provide a tax-free stipend for living expenses for up to three years full-time, or five years part-time.

 Frank Olufemi Akindolie Medical Scholarship

-Award amount: The award is worth £1,500 and also includes a one-year-long mentorship.
+Award amount: The award is worth £1,500.
+It also includes a one-year-long mentorship.

 George Viner Memorial Fund bursary – National Union of Journalists